tinselcity/tinselcity.github.io/_posts/2023-4-24-Sendfile-W-Iouring.md

 ...
 ```

-`io_uring` (and especially [liburing](https://github.com/axboe/liburing)) _feel_ like the asynchronous paradigm, of issuing non-blocking I/O calls, but the key difference being instead of making the calls directly, I/O syscalls are "submitted" to a "queue", and the application can block pending "completion" of these requested syscalls.
+`io_uring` (and especially [liburing](https://github.com/axboe/liburing)) _feels_ like the asynchronous paradigm, of issuing non-blocking I/O calls, but the key difference being instead of making the calls directly, I/O syscalls are "submitted" to a "queue", and the application can block pending "completion" of these requested syscalls.

 ![img](https://github.com/tinselcity/tinselcity.github.io/blob/master/images/io_uring.jpg?raw=true "io_uring")
 *Source: https://medium.com/nttlabs/rust-async-with-io-uring-db3fa2642dd4*